 AJM: Yeah, we have clients in Alaska.
 We have clients in Washington.
 Maine.
-You know, so, they come from everywhere.
+So, they come from everywhere.
 We have herring boats.
 Lobster boats.

 JGF: Did he have to market for those people?
 Or did word of mouth spread that this was a great settlement house?